Codepath-Team-Hyperion/Helios/README.md

 - [X] Login to Hue Account or Connect to Hub
 - [X] Accessing list of lights and rooms
-- [ ] Setting the intensity and color of individual lights
+- [X] Setting the intensity and color of individual lights
-- [ ] Saving and recalling scenes (if useful)

-**Optional Nice-to-have Stories**

-- [ ] Creating timing, color, and intensity effects that could be applied to each light
-- [ ] Editing, Saving, and Recalling effects
-- [ ] Selecting multiple lights and applying effects
-- [ ] Selecting rooms and applying effects
-- [ ] Implement a chase feature (with timing, intensity, and color control)

 ### Video Walkthrough